dallaer/ratelimpkg/README.md

 # Initialization
 Receive two values, the first is a limit on the number of parallel tasks, the second is on the number of tasks per minute.
 Default values are 2 and 10
 # Ratelimiter
-Reciev a func() channel.
+Receive a func() channel.
 All tasks in the channel will be launched, the limits are calculated for each separately.
 Running tasks that change the values of global variables in parallel is not safe